What do you need your life insurance to cover?

 In the ideal world, we would protect all of the above and more.
 However, the more cover you take out the higher the monthly premiums.

-Therefore, for most of us, it’s a case of identifying the perfect middle ground, (we call this smart life insurance).
+Therefore, for most of us, it’s a case of identifying the perfect middle ground.

 This ensures you have enough cover to look after your dependants, but not being overprotected and paying unnecessarily high premiums.

 Life insurance and inflation